MarkusTHolm/ans2fem_plates/README.md

 This folder contains a PROTOTYPE version of ans2fem in Python (so it should be easy to modify).
 Note, the script is only tested for ANSYS 2022R2 in the gBar (using thinlinc).

-The folder also contains two .cdb so you can test the script (e.g. run the resulting .fem file in ANSYS and verify that it works).
+The folder also contains two .cdb so you can test the script (e.g. by running the resulting .fem file in ANSYS and verify that it works).

 ## Modifying the script
 If you make modifications to the file you need to rebuild the executatable (or run it directly as a python script):